dry-python/returns/docs/pages/container.rst

   >>> assert all(isinstance(number, IO) for number in numbers)

 So, how to sum these random values into a single ``IO[int]`` value?
+That's where
-That's here :meth:`returns.iterables.Fold.loop` really helps!
+:meth:`Fold.loop <returns.iterables.AbstractFold.loop>` really helps!

 .. code:: python